inagamov/Dockerize-Vue/README.md

-# Dockerize-Vue
+# Dockerize Vue App

+## Docker setup

 Copy and paste "Dockerfile" and "docker-compose.yml" to the folder with Vue application.

-# to start the compilation process
+### To start the compilation process
 `$ sudo docker-compose up`

-# to install npm package run
+### To install npm package run
 `$ docker-compose exec web npm i bootstrap`

+&nbsp;

+## Advice

+It's also recommended to add "vue.config.js" file to the folder with your Vue application in order to avoid errors.